 white man that made them untie [Clax] went to the church and told [the family],

 ‘Don’t y’all go to the cemetery because they plan to kill all of y’all.’”
+The family took and took the necessary

-precautions; scouting the area and waiting until the following morning to bury
+precautions; scouting the area and waiting until the following morning to bury Clax.

-uncle Clax.
 To save the family from further harm, granddaddy Henry and his

-wife’s maiden name and left the area (as so many blacks did when their lives
+brother, Benjamin Dekle, changed the family’s name and left the area—as so many blacks did when their lives

-US citizens, they were afforded no protection or rights from the local
+U.S. citizens, they were afforded no protection or rights from the local

 were not as important as the man’s whose skin tone lacked pigmentation.
-I

 listened to my cousin talk about the hard life the family endured afterwards

-form, why the ‘Black Lives Mater” movement exists: For far too long black lives
+form, why the "Black Lives Mater" movement exists: For far too long Black lives

 have been dispensable to white America.
 And although great strides have been

-made in the lives of blacks since the lynching of uncle Clax, one must
+made in the lives of Blacks since the lynching of uncle Clax, one must

 recognize that although the evils, ills, biases and prejudices of yesteryears